Should zoos be banned? Are zoos bad or good?

 What are the Pros of Zoos?

 When ecological conservation emerged as a matter of public interest in the 1970s, zoos all over the world have embraced the mission of saving endangered species in the world.
 Zoos are not like the cruel animal menageries from the middle ages.
-They want to provide entertainment, but they are greatly concerned with the protection and conservation of animals and their natural habitats.
-Environmental protection is one of the biggest reasons why zoos should not be banned.

 Zoos provide a protected environment for endangered animals, and also help in raising awareness and funding for wildlife initiatives and research projects.
-Therefore, zoos educate the public about animals and are contributing their part to the conservation of many species.
-In fact, should zoos be banned, many species would have gone extinct already.
-A good example are narwahls.
+Therefore, zoos educate the public about animals and are contributing their part to the conservation of many endangered species

 should zoos be banned? no, because they are saving endangered species

-2. Zoos are educating the public about animals
+2. Zoos educate the public about animals

 Environmental education is definitely among the pros of zoos.
 Many children and adults in cities can only see wild animals in TV or the internet.
 Zoos offer them the unique experience of contemplating real animals.
 They can smell them, see how they move and listen their sounds in real life.